Water Pollution Control Plant

 The Water Pollution Control Division of Public Works is charged with keeping the City of Council Bluffs in compliance with local, state, and federal regulations pertaining to water quality issues.
-With a staff of 24 dedicated employees, this division operates and maintains the Wastewater Treatment Plant 24 hours a day, seven days a week.
+With a staff of 25 dedicated employees, this division operates and maintains the Wastewater Treatment Plant 24 hours a day, seven days a week.

 In 2004, Public Works identified a need to further expand the plant’s secondary treatment capacity to meet the ever-growing needs of its commercial and residential users.
 The City hired a consulting firm to make recommendations.
-This plant expansion would be constructed in two phases.
-Phase 1 would be built to meet the current and near term future needs.
-Phase 2 would be built at a later time when residential/commercial or industrial growth required it.
+The firm recommended the plant expansion be constructed in two phases: Phase 1 would be built to meet the current and near-term future needs and Phase 2 would be built at a later time when residential/commercial or industrial growth required it.
 The cost for Phase 1 of this expansion was estimated to be $5.3 million.
 To fund this, a 14% sewer use fee increase was passed by the City Council in December 2004 and went into effect April 1, 2005.
 Phase 1 secondary treatment upgrade was completed and brought on line in May 2007.
 Total project cost was $4.9 million.